Map of Auckland Volcanic FieldsLoad map

 Most countries seem to try to get some aspect of their Capital onto the WHS list if they possibly can.
 Auckland’s numerous volcanic remains are geologically significant and many of them also have historic value as the location of Maori settlements (or “Pa”) and continue to have cultural value to Maoris to this day.
 Anyone visiting Auckland should try to take in at least a few of the locations which NZ might one day propose for inscription.
 It won’t be difficult as some are virtually in the city centre and provide excellent views across this attractively located city as well as being interesting “outings” in their own right for both natural and cultural reasons.

-This document provides a comprehensive description of the Volcano Fields nomination as included in the T List (//www.doc.govt.nz/upload/documents/getting-involved/consultations/consultations-results/our-world-heritage/our-world-heritage-6.pdf ).
+This document provides a comprehensive description of the Volcano Fields nomination as included in the T List (http://www.doc.govt.nz/upload/documents/getting-involved/consultations/consultations-results/our-world-heritage/our-world-heritage-6.pdf ).
 But it is worth noting perhaps that the site is currently 7th in sequence for nomination amongst the 8 currently on NZ’s T List – behind Kerikeri and Waitangi which we also visited during a short visit to NZ during 2012 (see my reviews) .
 Whether this is due to concerns about its viability as a nomination or because of the work which still needs to be done isn’t clear.
 It is noteworthy that NZ hasn’t made a single nomination since it registered its revised T List back in 2007 and, before that, had made no proposals since the successful nomination of its sub-Antarctic Islands as long ago as 1998.
-This web site - //www.doc.govt.nz/getting-involved/consultations/results/nz-world-heritage-sites/ states “It is anticipated that site nominations will commence in 2008 and will continue to at least 2015.”
+This web site - http://www.doc.govt.nz/getting-involved/consultations/results/nz-world-heritage-sites/ states “It is anticipated that site nominations will commence in 2008 and will continue to at least 2015.”
 Well that target didn’t get hit did it!
 I find NZ’s inactivity in this respect somewhat surprising!

 If you read the above pdf download, you will note that it identifies 16 sites of cultural and 12 sites of natural value – though some of the cultural sites also have natural value and vv.
 We had the advantage of NZ friends who drove us around Auckland both north and south of the harbour.
 We took in Mt Eden and One Tree Hill together with Otuataua Stonefield south of the harbour and North Head on the northern side.
 You will also see some of the other cones from Eden and One Tree.
 NZ, by the way, is undergoing a process of “maorification” of its place names, spellings and pronunciation and it applies to all the locations in this site!